+Include in-text citations for the keypoints in your paper.

 Many of the authors have utilized different forms of methods to achieve results that would help them conclude that either more research is needed or that they have sufficient evidence to give their interpretation of the findings.
 Most of the findings come to show that the majority of the respondents in each articles surveys conducted on engagement, the participants felt that they felt dis-engaged from the organization they worked for and they felt that if the right opportunity presented itself they would leave the organization they were working for.

 Meanwhile with the research articles, where they author’s looked into effective retention through employee surveys.
 Found that with the questionnaires they presented to willing participants, showed that when asked questions such as “what is the perception of employee to supervisor relationship” show that many of the respondents showed that they felt that the relationship with their supervisor was in good standing.
 But when they were asked do you feel engaged, understood or if your felt as part of the bigger picture.
 It seemed as a majority felt as if they were dis-engaged from the organization.
 They felt that even though they had a good relationship with their supervisor, the respondents felt miss understood.

-Overall these ten articles are looking for the end results to the ever eluding question.
-Does employee engagement effect retention to an organization?
+Overall these ten articles are looking for the end results to the ever eluding question[:] Does employee engagement effect retention to an organization?
 With all the matrixes, charts, surveys and data collection from various organizations and respondents.
 The same answer seems to correlate with each article and research done.
 Employee engagement is an effective tool to maintain talented employees effective to help meet the end need for the organizations.
 Some of the articles focused on just retention of talented employees and what they can do to achieve such a feat.
 Within each one of these articles they stress the fact you need some form of engagement, awards or some form of recognition.
 To keep talented employees from taking a position with another organization and stay with their current organization to help benefit the business and the employee in the long run.

 Each article in this paper help me to further research that was started and stated that more research needs to be conducted to get a firm understanding for this research.
 Finding a gap in employee engagement and employee retention and how they correlate with one another, is a hot topic in today’s retail world.
 Having first-hand experience in seeing how much turnover is conducted in retail, finding the best way to maintain talented employees is and will always be a task in itself.
 You have to look at more than engagement, not all employees are created equal.
 Especially in today’s work force, when you look into the global aspect, you can have that in one organization.